Espelette Chile Peppers

 Applications

-Espelette chile peppers are best suited for both raw and cooked applications such as roasting, baking, and sautéing.
-When fresh, the peppers can be diced into sauces, salsa, and relish, or they can be chopped and tossed into salads.
+Espelette chile peppers can be consumed raw, roasted, baked, and sautéed.
+When fresh, they may be diced into sauces, salsa, and relish or chopped and tossed in salads.
 Fresh Espelette chile peppers can also be cooked down to make savory pepper jellies, jams, and paste.
-When cooked, the peppers can be added to stir-fries, pasta, roasted vegetables, soups, chilis, and stews.
-The peppers are also added to piperade, which is a well-known Basque sauce that cooks the Espelette pepper with onions and tomatoes.
-Espelette chile peppers are somewhat rare to find fresh and are more commonly found dried and ground into a powder.
-Through the drying process, the pepper develops a smoky flavor similar to paprika and can be used to flavor everyday dishes.
-In France, dried Espelette chile powder is used in basquaise, which is a sauce made from peppers and tomatoes and served with vegetables, seafood, or cooked meats.
+When cooked, they may be incorporated into stir-fry, pasta, soup, chili, and stew.
+Espelette chile peppers are popularly incorporated into pipérade, a well-known Basque sauce that cooks the Espelette pepper with onions and tomatoes.
+In their dried form, these peppers develop a smoky flavor similar to paprika and can be used to flavor everyday dishes.
+In France, dried Espelette chile powder is used in basquaise, a sauce made from peppers and tomatoes and served with vegetables, seafood, or cooked meats.
 Dried Espelette chile peppers can also be used to infuse oils and sea salt.
-Espelette chile peppers pair well with meats such as duck, ham, beef, lamb, and poultry, foie gras, eggs, mushrooms, tomatoes, green beans, leafy greens, goat cheese, and dark chocolate.
-Fresh Espelette chile peppers will keep 1-2 weeks when loosely stored whole and unwashed in a plastic bag in the refrigerator.
+Espelette chile peppers pair well with meats such as duck, ham, beef, lamb, poultry, and foie gras as well as eggs, mushrooms, tomatoes, green beans, leafy greens, goat cheese, and dark chocolate.
+Fresh Espelette chile peppers will keep for 1 to 2 weeks when stored whole and unwashed in a plastic bag in the refrigerator.

 Ethnic/Cultural Info

-On the last weekend in October, the Basque region of France celebrates an Espelette Pepper Festival to honor the beloved pepper.
-During this weekend, over twenty-thousand visitors attend the festival, and many of the towns decorate the streets with garlands or festoons of Espelette peppers.
+On the last weekend in October, the Basque region of France celebrates the Espelette Pepper Festival.
+More than 20,000 visitors attend the festival, while many towns decorate their streets with garlands or festoons of Espelette peppers.
 The peppers are traditionally harvested and strung onto cords consisting of at least twenty peppers with the specific dates of harvest noted on the cord.
-Once constructed, the cords are hung from the facades and balconies as well as in households and restaurants, pulled from the threads and used when needed.
-The festival was started in 1967, and as part of the festivities, peppers and other regional products are sold in the markets, and local restaurants feature the pepper on their menus in signature dishes.
+Once assembled, these cords are hung from facades and balconies, as well as in households and restaurants, where the peppers can be pulled from the strings and used as needed.
+This celebration began in 1967 and as part of the festivities, Espelette chile peppers and other regional products are sold in the markets.
+Local restaurants feature the pepper on their menus in signature dishes.
 There are also live concerts, traditional Basque folk dances, parades, and games, all celebrating the local pepper as an emblem of the Basque culture.

 Geography/History

-Espelette chile peppers are descendants of peppers native to Central and South America that were brought back to Europe via Spanish and Portuguese explorers in the 15th and 16th centuries.
-It is believed that Gonzalo Percaztegi, a Basque navigator sailing with Christopher Columbus, first introduced the pepper to the Basque region, planting them along with corn in the Nive Valley.
-Today Espelette chile peppers are predominately grown in the Basque region of France in the communes of Espelette, Ainhoa, Cambo-Les-Bains, Halsou, Itxassou, Jatxou, Larressore, Saint-Pée-sur-Nivelle, Souraïde, and Ustaritz.
-Outside of France, the pepper is most commonly found in the form of powders or pastes.
+Espelette chile peppers are descendants of the peppers native to Central and South America that were brought back to Europe by Spanish and Portuguese explorers in the 15th and 16th centuries.
+It's believed that Gonzalo Percaztegi, a Basque navigator sailing with Christopher Columbus, first introduced chile peppers to the Basque region, planting them with corn in the Nile Valley.
+Today, Espelette chile peppers are predominately grown in the Basque region of France in the communes of Espelette, Ainhoa, Cambo-Les-Bains, Halsou, Itxassou, Jatxou, Larressore, Saint-Pée-sur-Nivelle, Souraïde, and Ustaritz.
+Outside of France, this variety is considered a rare specialty pepper.
+They may be purchased from seed or specialty stores in certain areas of the United States, particularly around the Napa and Anderson Valleys of Northern California, Texas, and in Sunderland, Massachusetts where they are sold by Kitchen Garden Farms.
+Outside of these regions, they are more commonly found in powder form or blended into a cooking paste.